iremkapucuoglu/p4b-website/content/en/docs/alphashape.md

 <img src="\images\docs\technical_documentation\alphashape\pedelec_en.webp" alt="pedelec isochrone" style="max-height:80px;"/>

-#### 3. Transit
+#### 3. Public transport

-In this routing mode users can compute intermodal accessibility centered around public transport.
+In this routing mode, users can compute intermodal accessibility centered around public transport.
 As you can be seen in the figure users can adjust:

 -	The weekday (Monday to Sunday)
--	From Time - To Time
+-	Time of the day (0h to 24h)
 -	Access Mode (How the user accesses the station, e.g., Walk, Bicycle),
 -	Egress Mode (How the user exists the station e.g., Walk, Bicycle)
--	Transit Modes (Tram,Rail,Bus or Rail).
+-	Transit Modes (Tram, Rail, Bus or Rail).

 <img src="\images\docs\technical_documentation\alphashape\transit_en.webp" alt="transit isochrone" style="max-height:300px;"/>